 <version> version of your module

-Next important tag is files.
-It tells joomla what are the files to upload while installing your module from admin section.
-Each file is specified individually with a filename tag inside files tag.
+The next important tag files.
+It tells Joomla what files to upload while installing your module from the admin section.
+Each file is specified individually with a filename tag inside the file tag.
 One important thing to note here is module=”mod_helloworld” in first <filename> tag.
 It should be always the name of your module.

-At the end of this file we close the extension tag.
-Now lets move on to the another file of our module that is mod_helloworld.php.
+At the end of this file, we close the extension tag.
+Now let’s move on to another file of our module that is mod_helloworld.php.
 This file is actually responsible for printing the output of our module.

-Just three lines of code and out of that the first one is the start of php tag itself.
-Second is most important one and goes in every php file of weather we are developing a module, component, plugin or template.
-We use this line to prevent direct access to our code, that means if our website is www.example.com this line of code prevent direct access to www.example.com/modules/mod_helloworld/mod_helloworld.php in web browser address bar.
+Just three lines of code and out of that the first one is the start of the PHP tag itself.
+The second is the most important one and goes in every PHP file whether we are developing a module, component, plugin, or template.
+We use this line to prevent direct access to our code, that means if our website is www.example.com this line of code prevents direct access to www.example.com/modules/mod_helloworld/mod_helloworld.php in the web browser address bar.

-Next line is a simple php echo statement, announcing your first joomla module!
+The next line is a simple PHP echo statement, announcing your first Joomla module!
 We can output whatever we want here.

-Download the zip file of exercise and post any question comment below.
-In the next tutorial we will learn how to add module parameters and use that in frontend.
+Download the zip file of the exercise and post any question comments below.
+In the next tutorial, we will learn how to add module parameters and use that in frontend.